Best Scenic Viewpoints in San Francisco

 Baker Beach

-Located along the western edge of the Presidio, Baker Beach offers one of the most memorable sunset viewpoints in the city, with the Golden Gate Bridge catching the evening light in ways that will make you go, “Wow!”
+Located along the western edge of the Presidio, Baker Beach offers one of the most memorable sunset viewpoints in San Francisco.

-📍For the ultimate moment of San Francisco Zen, sign up for a silent disco Sunset Groove yoga session on Baker Beach
+📍For the ultimate moment of Zen, sign up for a silent disco Sunset Groove yoga session on Baker Beach

 Bay & SF Views Worth Leaving the City For